MERN-Tanu/Advance-JavaScript/Frontend-by-Sanket/Javascript/hof/Readme.md

 # When to use Maps?
 - In any situations when we have to do an operation on every element of the array
-- and store the result of each operation
+- And store the result of each operation
-- map can be a good option
+- Map can be a good option

 - For Example:
 - Array of product objects.

 ```
   const newArray = [9, 8, 7, 6, 5];

-- if the function that we are passing in map takes two arguments
+- If the function that we are passing in map takes two arguments
 - then first argument will be accessing the actual value
 - second argument will be accessing index of that value